Support After Suicide, Geelong Region

-Support After Suicide (SAS) Geelong Region is a service providing support for any person bereaved by suicide; and professionals in the wider community who may be caring for them.
-We offer suicide bereavement counseling; referral; group based support; secondary consultation; health promotion and community education.
+Hope Bereavement Care’s Support After Suicide is a service that provides grief support to anyone experiencing the loss of a loved one bereaved by suicide; and professionals in the wider community who may be caring for them.

 SAS Geelong Region is aware that grief following suicide is complex and varied and that people need different kinds of support at different times.
 For this reason we offer a range of support services including:

 Free bereavement counselling for individuals, couples and families by a qualified bereavement counsellor either face to face or by telephone.

 Support groups for those bereaved by the suicide of a loved one: